Fantom-foundation/go-opera/docs/blockchain.rst

 The system described above assumes that the set of validators is fixed; block signatures are always checked against the same list of public keys.
-In Hashgraph, it is possible to make the set of validators change dynamically.
+In Poset, it is possible to make the set of validators change dynamically.
 The projection would have to be extended such that block Headers would also contain a Merkle root of the current validator set, thereby providing a simple method of verifying that a signer belongs to the set of validators corresponding